siddhantgoel/streaming-form-data/README.rst

 Development
 -----------

-To work on this package, please make sure you have a working Python 3 installation on your system.
+Please make sure you have Python 3 and pipenv_ installed.

-1. Create a virtualenv -
-   :code:`python -m venv venv && source venv/bin/activate`.

-2. Git clone the repository -
+1. Git clone the repository -
    :code:`git clone https://github.com/siddhantgoel/streaming-form-data`

-3. Install the packages required for development - :code:`pip install -r requirements.dev.txt`
+2. Install the packages required for development - :code:`pipenv install --dev`

-4. Install this package - :code:`pip install .`.

-5. You should now be able to run the test suite - :code:`py.test tests/`.
+3. That's basically it.
+You should now be able to run the test suite - :code:`py.test`.

 Authors
 -------